 - While never seen directly, a number of overheard conversations and emails in Deus Ex: Human Revolution mention the rise of augmented athletes, including leagues and Olympics-style events specifically for them.
 As with everything else regarding augmentation technology, this is presented as controversial in universe.
 An even subtler example may be seen with David Sarif, who is shown in some scenes playing with the baseball he keeps in his office with an augmented arm, as Word of God reveals he got augmented to improve his baseball game.

-- You all heard of regular go-karting right?
-Well Mario Kart is like that except contestants can eat mushrooms for speed boosts, fire homing red shells, turn into an invincible mode or call upon lightning to shrink your opponents.
+- You've all heard of regular go-karting, right?
+Well Mario Kart is like that, except contestants can use mushrooms for speed boosts, fire homing red shells and near-unavoidable blue shells that automatically target whoever's leading the race and slam into them from above, turn invincible and call upon lightning to shrink their opponents.

 - Looney Tunes and Merrie Melodies: "Baseball Bugs", a baseball parody takes this to absurd levels as Bugs single-handedly plays the Gas-House Gorillas, a team of bullies whom — after our protagonist heckled them — force him to "put up or shut up."
 Many examples abound, but the final gag defines it best: Down one run in the bottom of the ninth inning and a man on, one of the Gorillas takes the trunk of a giant redwood and clubs what is sure to be a game-winning home run.
 The ball itself is hit far outside the stadium... but Bugs hails a taxicab then a bus (after seeing a Gorilla is driving the former) and hurriedly climbs the "Umpire" State Building and the lightning pole, throws up his glove... and makes the catch for the third out (an umpire who had followed Bugs there making the call).
 The Gorillas protest but — as this was years before instant replay — get no sympathy... even from the Statue of Liberty!